 To make this particular recipe, I chose to use Wilton Candy Melts, a popular brand of compound chocolate that can be purchased at grocery, discount, and craft stores.
 They melt easily and harden quickly and are available in white, dark, and milk along with all sorts of colors.
 Candy Melts are super easy to use when making gourmet popcorn.

-I also chose to use Wilton’s Peppermint Crunch Holiday Sprinkles which you can find at retail stores including Walmart, Meijer, and Jo Ann’s.
-I love that the tiny candy cane pieces are bright red with white stripes not visa versa.
+I also chose to use Wilton's Peppermint Crunch Holiday Sprinkles which you can find at retail stores including Walmart, Meijer, and Jo Ann's.
+I love that the tiny candy cane pieces are bright red with white stripes instead of white with red stripes.
+The red really pops against the white popcorn.

 You can break up candy canes if you prefer.
 The flavor will be the same.
 Try to find candy canes that have more red than white and your popcorn will look just as pretty.